 Having an everyday pair of shades you can count on is one less thing you have to think about when you’re on the go.
 The best scratch-resistant sunglasses are made with glass lenses, but you’ll be paying a premium for them.
 Fortunately, you can also find budget-friendly sunglasses with plastic lenses that are built to withstand scrapes, too.

-A Quick Breakdown Of Materials
+A Quick Breakdown Of Lens Materials

-Glass: The most scratch-resistant lens material on the market, glass lenses are used in high-end frames thanks to their crystal clarity.
+- Glass: The most scratch-resistant lens material on the market, glass lenses are used in high-end frames thanks to their crystal clarity.
 However, they can be heavy and will shatter under heavy impact.
 If you want a high-quality pair that feels ultra-luxe though, glass is the way to go.

-TAC: Another lightweight plastic, TAC (triacetate cellulose) lenses offer excellent clarity that resist breakage.
+- TAC: Another lightweight plastic, TAC (triacetate cellulose) lenses offer excellent clarity that resist breakage.
 They’re built like a cake, with multiple layers to ensure a scratch-resistant, polarized finish that blocks UV rays.
 They’re not as durable as polycarbonate though, so you’ll mostly find them on budget pairs.

 In addition to the lens material, you’ll also want to choose a pair of sunglasses that shield from the sun’s harmful rays.
 All of the picks below provide 100% UV protection.